4d/4d-for-ios/docs/Features-PushNotification.md

 ```

-However, you can also choose not to force a data sychronization.
+However, you can also choose not to force a data synchronization.

 ```4D